C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Methods

 \subsubsection{Data Preprocessing}

 The recorded video frames and pose log are preprocessed before the registration step.
 Five keyframes were uniformly sampled from each video sequence.
 This number was empirically chosen to balance registration accuracy and computational efficiency in C3VD \cite{bobrow2023colonoscopy}.
-When the selected keyframes lacked informative edges (e.g., close-up of textureless regions) or contained distorted edges (e.g., lens cleaning artifacts), the closest temporally adjacent frame exhibiting clear edges was manually selected as a replacement.
+If a sampled frame lacked informative edges (e.g., textureless regions) or exhibited artifacts (e.g., lens cleaning), a nearby frame with clearer edges was manually selected as a substitute.
 After selecting keyframes, preprocessing was applied to facilitate the generation of high-quality edge maps.
-First, specular reflections were removed using Telea inpainting \cite{telea2004image} to reduce spurious edges.
+Specular reflections were first removed using Telea inpainting \cite{telea2004image} to suppress spurious edges.
 Due to the diverse range of tissue colors, textures and lighting conditions present in the phantom videos, contrast enhancement was necessary.
-Key frame images were first denoised with a Gaussian filter, followed by grayscale conversion.
-Contrast Limited Adaptive Histogram Equalization (CLAHE) \cite{zuiderveld1994contrast} was then applied.
-Subsequently, the deep learning-based edge extraction method DexiNed\cite{xsoria2020dexined} was utilized.
+Keyframes were denoised using a Gaussian filter and converted to grayscale.
+Subsequently, Contrast Limited Adaptive Histogram Equalization (CLAHE) \cite{zuiderveld1994contrast} was applied to enhance local contrast.
+Then, edge extraction was done using the deep learning-based method DexiNed\cite{xsoria2020dexined}.
 The pre-trained model weights (BIPED\_10.pt) available from the DexiNed repository were used for this purpose.
-As the DexiNed output edge images utilized an inverted format (white background, black edges), key frame edges were first inverted.
-Finally, non-maximal suppression and hysteresis thresholding submodules from the Canny edge detection\cite{canny1986computational} method were applied.
+DexiNed edge maps were inverted (black background, white edges) to match conventional edge formats.
+Non-maximum suppression and hysteresis thresholding from the Canny edge detector \cite{canny1986computational} were applied to produce clean binary edge maps.
 These preprocessing steps generated binary edge maps with thin edges from the input RGB key frames.